hernanmd/BioSmalltalk/repository/BioLAMPLD.package/BioLAMPLDVisualizer.class/README.md

 Abstract class for visualization of LAMP-LD data.
+It uses the Roassal visualization engine.
 See subclasses for examples.

 LAMP-LD : http://bogdan.bioinformatics.ucla.edu/software/lamp/